White and brown spotted dog looking into the distance

 Community Veterinary Hospital

-The Community Veterinary Hospital is located next to OHS Portland Campus and offers preventative care, spay/neuter, dentistry, and urgent care.
-Services will be offered on a subsidized basis to minimize the financial barriers faced by many.
+The Community Veterinary Hospital is located next to Oregon Humane Portland Campus and offers preventative care, spay/neuter, dentistry, and urgent care.
+Financial assistance is available to those who qualify.

 Good Neighbor Vet